user202729/tex-fast-recompile/README.md

 ## Advanced notes

+### Explicitly specify preamble ending location

+You can put `\fastrecompileendpreamble` on a single line to mark the end of the "fixed preamble" part.

+Note that:

+* `\fastrecompileendpreamble` must appear at most once in the *main* file.
+* There must be nothing else on the line that contains `\fastrecompileendpreamble`.
+* SyncTeX features of the text part in the "preamble" may not be correct.

 ### Extra note

 If you want to read the log file, refer to the help of `--copy-log` option.